christophwaibel/BEOBenchmark/BEOBenchmark_V1/README.md

 \
 \
 \
 Finally, please cite the forthcoming publication (**to be added**), should you publish own work using this test set.
-There, you can also find a number of performance metrics for evaluating and comparing your optimization algorithm.
+There, you can find a description of all 15 BEO problems (including modifications done to the original problems), and a number of performance metrics for evaluating and comparing your optimization algorithm.
 \
 \
 \